Pedro de Ibarra: Governor of La Florida

 On 28 August 1603, English pirates seized two Spanish ships from Seville near Cayo Romano, (Cuba), on board one of which was newly appointed governor of La Florida, Pedro de Ibarra, who escaped that night on one of the damaged vessels and arrived in Havana after a perilous voyage of 32 days at sea.

 Ibarra then assumed office as governor of La Florida at St. Augustine on 20 October 1603.
 Ibarra, a career soldier with wide military experience, regarded maintaining the presidio's garrison and a vigilant watch for hostile intruders as his most important administrative duties.

 Upon his arrival in Florida, Ibarra was determined to improve relations with the aggrieved Guale Indians of the Atlantic coastal region north of St. Augustine.
 A few years previously they had rebelled against Spanish rule under Ibarra's predecessor, Gonzalo Méndez de Canço, killing five Franciscan friars and destroying their missions in the uprising of 1597–1598 (also known as Juanillo's Revolt), with many Spanish soldiers also killed fighting to suppress the rebellion.
 Within two months of Ibarra's arrival, some forty leaders of the Guale had visited him in the Spanish capital to "render their obedience" to the new governor and to receive the presents that confirmed their subordinate relationship with him as representative of the Spanish king.
 In November and December 1604, Ibarra made a visita (official visit) to the Guale towns on the coast of present-day Georgia, where he listened to the native chiefs' complaints and settled disputes among them, as well as exhorting them to practice the Catholicism they had been taught by the missionaries.
+He was also visited by the mico of La Tama during his visita and determined them a good prospect for future conquests.